patrickvorgers/Home-Assistant-Import-Energy-Data/Database/PostgreSQL/README.md

 - Determine the `cutoff_new_meter` and `cutoff_invalid_value`.
 The script will automatically fill in the default values based on the unit of measurement of the target sensor.
 The different cutoffs are described in the script.
 - Press `Generate SQL` which will generate the SQL statements that need to be replaced in the `Import Energy data into Home Assistant.sql` SQL file.
 ##### Option 2: Manually lookup the sensor information
-  - In case something goes wrong you can restore the database from your backup.
+- Lookup in the `statistics_meta` table the IDs of the sensors (Select table: `statistics_meta` and select the data tab on the right.
+You can use `filter` to find the ID of the sensor, For instance: `statistic_id LIKE '%sensor.gas_meter%'`)
-- Change the script and remove/comment out the lines of the sensors that are not needed.
-They can be found at the top of the script by looking up the lines where `/* Change */` has been added in the SQL statement.
+  - The names of the sensors can be looked up in the Home Assistant Energy dashboard (Settings -> Dashboards -> Energy).
-- Change the script and update the IDs according to the found IDs in the `statistics_meta` table.
+<br>Example:
     ```
         id  statistic_id                                source      unit_of_measurement
         6   sensor.gas_meter                            recorder    m³